Are bonito flakes alive? Read this before ordering them!

-If you visit a foreign country, you may be prepared for exotic food, but to see something actually squirming on your plate can be a bit of a shock.
+If you visit a foreign country, you may be prepared for exotic food.
+But to see something actually squirming on your plate?
+That can be a bit of a shock!

-However, that’s exactly what you’ll get if you order Katsuobushi in Japan.
+However, that’s exactly what you’ll get if you order katsuobushi (or dried bonito flakes) in Japan.

 But are these bonito flakes alive?
 Let’s find out.